-Applicants will be notified once all application materials have been received.
+Due to application volumes, applicants will only be notified when the file is complete.
 Incomplete applications will not be reviewed and will be removed from consideration.
 If you have questions regarding the status of your application or about the program, please contact us at 919-613-7002 or firstname.lastname@example.org.

-Finalists for the PLUS Program may be contacted for an interview.
-Interviews will be by invitation only, and may be conducted via Skype.
+Finalists for the LSAC PLUS Online program will be contacted for an interview.
+Interviews will be invitation only and conducted via Zoom.

-The PLUS Program is provided to participants free of charge.
-As a Pre-Law Undergraduate Scholar, you will receive complimentary on-campus housing and will have most of your meals covered for the duration of the program.
-You will also receive a stipend of $1,000 for your participation in the program and a fee waiver from the Law School Admissions Council for the LSAT and Credential Assembly Service.
+The LSAC PLUS Online program is provided to participants free of charge.
+You will receive a stipend of $1,000 for your participation in the program and a fee waiver from the Law School Admissions Council for the LSAT and Credential Assembly Service.

-All PLUS programming, including any mandatory outings or class trips, will be provided at no cost to participants.
+All LSAC PLUS Online programming will be provided at no cost to participants.
 All books or course packets required for classroom work will also be provided free of charge.

 LSAC PLUS Online will provide laptops and internet access, for the duration of the LSAC PLUS Online program at no charge, for admitted students in need of such assistance.